GoogleChrome/web.dev/src/site/content/en/handbook/content-checklist/index.md

 ## Links
 1. Do all links work?
-1. Are all links to web.dev pages and assets relative?
+1. Are all links to web.dev pages and assets [relative](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#Examples_of_relative_URLs)?
+   This is important because if we need to move content around, relative paths are less likely to break.
 1. When referencing a web platform API, does the page link out to the canonical MDN API reference?

 ## Mechanics